Matt Carragher

 Matthew Carragher (14 January 1976 – 28 December 2016) was an English footballer who played 362 league games over twelve years in the Football League.
-He was a versatile defender, and was described as "a natural leader".
+He was a versatile defender and was described as "a natural leader".

-He began his career with Wigan Athletic in 1993, and made 119 league appearances in four years at the club, helping the "Latics" to the Third Division title in 1996–97.
-He then switched to Port Vale, and was later made club captain, and led the "Valiants" to victory in the Football League Trophy in 2001.
+He began his career with Wigan Athletic in 1993.
+He made 119 league appearances in four years at the club, helping the "Latics" to the Third Division title in 1996–97.
+He then switched to Port Vale.
+He was later made club captain and led the "Valiants" to victory in the Football League Trophy in 2001.
 Despite 194 games for the club, he was released in May 2003.
-Following a brief spell at Stafford Rangers, he spent two years with Macclesfield Town, before retiring in 2005.
+Following a brief spell at Stafford Rangers, he spent two years with Macclesfield Town before retiring in 2005.